Edwin0519/Assignment-3-TIS-Industrial-Talk-2/README.md

 # Assignment-3-TIS-Industrial-Talk-2

-We visit to UTM Digital for assignment 2
+We have develop an academic writing for this talk

 Technology and Information Systems-Assignment 3 (Industrial Talk 2) Group 6